-SERIES 12 -EMERGENCY RULE BOARD OF PHARMACY RULES FOR IMMUNIZATIONS ADMINISTERED BY PHARMACISTS, AND PHARMACY INTERNS, AND PHARMACY TECHNICIANS
+SERIES 12 BOARD OF PHARMACY RULES FOR IMMUNIZATIONS ADMINISTERED BY PHARMACISTS,

 - 1.1.
-Scope. -- To provide the rules for pharmacists, and pharmacy interns, and pharmacy technicians to administer immunizations to patients in this State through joint rulemaking by the West Virginia Board of Pharmacy, Board of Medicine, and Board of Osteopathy. - 1.2.
+Scope. -- To provide the rules for pharmacists, pharmacy interns, and pharmacy technicians to administer immunizations to patients in this State through joint rulemaking by the West Virginia Board of Pharmacy, Board of Medicine, and Board of Osteopathy. - 1.2.
 Authority. -- W. Va.
 Code § 30-5-7 and 29A-3-15. - 1.3.
-Filing Date. -- May 11, 2021 - 1.4.
-Effective Date. -- June 11, 2021 - 1.5.
-Sunset Date -- This rule shall terminate and have no further force or effect on August 1, 20344.
+Filing Date. -- May 3, 2024. - 1.4.
+Effective Date. -- May 3, 2024. - 1.5.
+Sunset Date -- This rule shall terminate and have no further force or effect on August 1, 2034.

-- 2.1 "ACPE" means American Council for Pharmacy Education. - 2.42.
+- 2.1 "ACPE" means American Council for Pharmacy Education. - 2.2.
 "Board" means the West Virginia Board of Pharmacy. - 2.3.
 "CDC" means the United States Centers for Disease Control and Prevention. - 2.4 "CPR" means cardiopulmonary resuscitation. - 2.5.
-"Direct supervision" means the supervising immunizing pharmacist is physically present and readily and immediately available during the administration of an immunization. - 2.26.
+"Direct supervision" means the supervising immunizing pharmacist is physically present and readily and immediately available during the administration of an immunization. - 2.6.
 "Immunizations" means the action of making a person immune to infection, typically by inoculation. - 2.7.
-"VAERS" means vaccine adverse event reporting system which is the national vaccine safety surveillance program co-sponsored by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) and is available at http://vaers.hhs.gov/index. - 2.3.
-"Personal supervision" means the supervising immunizing pharmacist is physically present in the room the administration of an immunization.
+"VAERS" means vaccine adverse event reporting system which is the national vaccine safety surveillance program co-sponsored by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) and is available at http://vaers.hhs.gov/index.

 §15-12-3.
-Immunizations.
+Qualifications.